mian312/highlight-saver-extension/README.md

 ## 📂 Load Extension in Chrome

-1. Open Chrome and navigate to `chrome://extensions/`.
+1. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" using the toggle switch in the top right corner.
+2. Enable "Developer mode" using the toggle switch in the top right corner
-3. Click "Load unpacked" and select the `build` directory.
+3. Click "Load unpacked" and select the `build` directory

-Your React app should now be loaded as a Chrome extension!
+Your Text Highlighter extension should now be loaded in Chrome!

 ## 🗂️ Project Structure

-- `public/`: Contains static files and the `manifest.json`.
+- `public/`: Contains static files and the `manifest.json`
-- `src/`: Contains the React app source code.
+- `src/`: Contains the React app source code
-- `vite.config.ts`: Vite configuration file.
-- `tsconfig.json`: TypeScript configuration file.
-- `package.json`: Contains the project dependencies and scripts.
+  - `App.tsx`: Main popup UI component
+  - `background.ts`: Background script for extension functionality
+  - `content.ts`: Content script that enables highlighting on webpages

+## 📝 How to Use

+1. Browse to any webpage
+2. Select text you want to save
+3. Click the "Save" button that appears
+4. Open the extension popup to view your saved highlights
+5. Click "Summarize" on any highlight to generate an AI summary

 ## License